A projection based approach for interactive fixed effects panel data models: Asymptotic Properties

 In this situation, we can conclude that the limiting distribution of $\boldsymbol{\boldsymbol{\widehat{\boldsymbol{\beta}}}}-\boldsymbol{\boldsymbol{\beta}}$ only depends on idiosyncratic terms (related to both the error term and the approximation error of the basis functions to the factor loadings).
-Under assumptions \ref{asum0} to \ref{asum6} it is possible to show (see the Appendix for a related proof) that, as both $N$ and $T$ tend to infinity,
+Under Assumptions \ref{asum0}--\ref{asum6} it is also possible to show (see the Appendix A of the Supplementary Material document for a related proof) that, as both $N$ and $T$ tend to infinity,

-As we can observe from this preliminary result, the resulting estimator is consistent but the rate is going to depend on the explanatory power of our basis function the factor loadings.
-This explanatory power is expressed by the variance of the error factor loadings.
-High variability in error factor loadings (i.e. $\nu_N = \mathcal{O}(1)$) implies that $\boldsymbol \Lambda$ is not well explained by $\mathbf{G}(\mathbf{\bar{X}})$ (see equation (\ref{eq3})) and therefore it will be only useful to use cross-sectional regressions.
-The convergence rate will be close to $\sqrt{N}$.

-In order to make this discussion more precise we will provide a result on the asymptotic distribution for $\boldsymbol{\widehat{\beta}}$.
-For this purpose, we will include some additional assumptions that are not needed to obtain the asymptotic bounds but they simplify considerably the task when obtaining the asymptotic distribution.